BayoAdejare/lightning-containers/README.md

 ## Introduction

-This is a monolith Docker image to help you get started with geospatial analysis and visualization of lightning atmospheric data.
+This is a starter for geospatial analysis and visualization of lightning atmospheric data.
 The data comes from US **National Oceanic and Atmospheric Administration (NOAA)** [Geostationary Lightning Mapper (GLM) - Data Product](https://www.goes-r.gov/products/baseline-lightning-detection.html) sourced from AWS s3 buckets.
 There are currently two main component:
 1. ETL Ingestion - data ingestion and analysis processes.
 2. Streamlit dashboard app - frontend gis visualization dashboard.